vinithmundhra/sc_periph/app_a16_slicekit_ethernet_sleep_wake_combo_demo/doc_quickstart/quickstart.rst

 A16 sliceKIT Ethernet sleep wake combo demo quickstart guide
 ============================================================

 This application uses the ``XA-SK-E100`` and ``XA-SK-MIXED SIGNAL`` sliceCARDs together with the xSOFTip ``module_analog_tile_support`` and ``module_xtcp`` to demonstrate how the chip can be made to sleep and wake up using different sources.
-The application also runs a TCP web client and informs web server before going to sleep and after waking up from sleep.
+The application also runs a TCP web client and informs a web server before going to sleep and after waking up from sleep.

-Host computer / Other setup
+Host computer / other setup
 ---------------------------

 * Required a computer with Python (2.7.3 or newer) installed.
 Get Python from: http://www.python.org/
 * Download and install the latest xTIMEcomposer Studio (Community or Enterprise) from XMOS website.
-* Setup a static IP configuration: Please configure your wired connection IPv4 settings to provide a static IP address.
+* Configure your wired connection IPv4 settings to use a static IP address.
 For example, IP address = 169.254.202.189; and Netmask = 255.255.0.0;

    - For Mac: Navigate to *System Preferences -> Network -> Ethernet -> Configure IPv4 -> Manually* and provide the IP address.

    - For Linux (Ubuntu): Navigate to *System Settings -> Network -> Wired -> Edit a Wired Connection -> IPv4 Settings -> Manually* and provide the IP address in the space below it.

    - For Windows: Navigate to *Start -> Control Panel -> Network and Sharing Center -> Change Adapter Settings (on the left pane)*

       - Double click on *Local Area Connection*

       - Double click on *Internet Protocol Version 4*

       - Select the option 'Use the following IP address'

-      - Provide the IP address and Subnet mask (gateway can be blank).
+      - Provide the IP address and Subnet mask (gateway can be blank)

       - Click *OK*

-Please note:

-* Administrator privileges may be required to run the ``server.py`` and ``test_client.py``.
-   - For Windows: start command prompt as an administrator and then execute the python scripts.
-   - For Mac / Linux: run the scripts with *sudo*.

 Hardware setup
 --------------

-Required sliceKIT units:
+Required hardware:

 * XP-SKC-A16 sliceKIT core board.
 * XA-SK-E100 Ethernet sliceCARD